Monday, December 30, 2019

 With the sappy stuff out of the way, Fezziwig announces that it's time not for the "Sir Roger de Coverley," but for the polka.
 Old Scrooge is pleased by all of this.
 He looked wistful a couple of times when watching Belle, but he's snapped out of that and focused on Fezziwig's ability to spread happiness.
 He's about to express a wish (Dickens readers know it would have been about speaking to Bob Cratchit just then), but the Ghost interrupts him.

 "Your happiness was short-lived."
 She directs his attention back to his younger self and Belle at the party.
-They're in the middle of a disagreement, which will listen in on next year, but since it's at the same party, a lot of Scrooge and Belle's apparent happiness there must have been covering some much more complicated feelings that are about to bubble over.
+They're in the middle of a disagreement, which we'll listen in on next year, but since it's at the same party, a lot of Scrooge and Belle's apparent happiness there must have been covering some much more complicated feelings that are about to bubble over.

 Wednesday, December 18, 2019